Codexee/Iridium_Oxide_ASE.ipynb/paper.md

 The software is openly available on GitHub at **[https://github.com/Codexee/Iridium_Oxide_ASE](https://github.com/Codexee/Iridium_Oxide_ASE)** under the MIT License.

+The repository includes preconfigured examples that demonstrate the full workflow logic without requiring long-running quantum chemistry calculations.
+Complete Hamiltonian generation is reproducible using the same code paths and parameters and is documented in the repository, but is not executed by default in automated tests.

 An archived version of the repository will be created and assigned a DOI upon successful completion of the JOSS review, in accordance with JOSS submission guidelines.

 ## Reproducibility